project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 [k32w1_app.ld](../../../../platform/nxp/k32w/k32w1/app/ldscripts/k32w1_app.ld)
 for names and `SMU2` memory range size.

-The OpenThread buffers can be allocated from a 13KB SMU2 range after a successful commmissioning process until a factory reset is initiated.
-This way, the OpenThread buffers will be dynamically allocated instead of statically, freeing some SRAM.
+The OpenThread buffers can be allocated from a 13KB `SMU2` range after a successful commissioning process until a factory reset is initiated.
+This way, the OpenThread buffers will be dynamically allocated instead of statically, freeing some `SRAM`.
 To enable this feature compile with OpenThread FTD support (`chip_openthread_ftd=true`) and with `use_smu2_dynamic=true`.

 ## Manufacturing data